kejsibushi20/AI-Cybersecurity/README.md

 ## RESULTS
 The scripts we have developed are located in the scripts folder, with their corresponding logs stored in the results folder.
 Please note that we have included only a subset of the generated adversarial images due to their large file sizes.

+As part of our extended experiments, we analyzed the impact of two key parameters on the performance of our black-box attacks using BASES:

+Number of Models in the Ensemble: We investigated how the number of surrogate models in the ensemble affects the attack's success rate and query efficiency.
+This parameter is crucial as it influences both the diversity of the surrogate models and the computational cost of generating adversarial examples.

+Perturbation Bound (ϵ): We also studied how different perturbation bounds, which define the maximum allowable distortion to the input, impact the attack's effectiveness.
+The perturbation bound plays a key role in ensuring that adversarial examples remain imperceptible while maximizing the success rate of the attack.

+Also we fixed some small errors in files like : learn_w_wb.py and get_direct_transfer_rate.

+To see how white box attack works we also did some experiments where we changed the parameter eps in order to see the differences.

 ## Perform attacks